cciw-uk/data-protection/DBS Officer Manual.rst

 Some parts of this process currently involve sending emails from a personal address, or other communication using digital devices or in the post.
-Since we are handling sensitive personal information (addresses and information about criminal records), the DBS officer must be careful to observe the following
+Since we are handling sensitive personal information (addresses and information about criminal records), you must be careful to observe the following points:

-points:
+* Choose long, secure passwords for accessing the CCiW website and other online services you use.

+* Take appropriate measures should be taken to ensure that other people who might have access to your computer/device do not use your CCiW account, asking the CCiW webmaster for help as needed.

 * Once emails/files/photographs are no longer needed, they must be deleted.
 This includes any received emails that contain officer information, and any copies of sent emails (in your "Outbox" or "Sent mail").

-* Paper notes or additional computer files may be used to help organise work.
+* Paper notes or additional computer files may be used to help organise your work.
 However, where the notes contain sensitive information (officer addresses or details about criminal records):

-  * The DBS officer should take care to ensure that no one else accesses this information.
+  * You should take care to ensure that no one else accesses this information.

-  * The paper/computer files must be destroyed (or the sensitive information removed) once it is no longer needed for the purpose of checking the DBS, and must not be kept permanently anywhere outside official CCiW filing systems and databases.
+  * You should destroy the paper/computer files (or remove the sensitive information) once it is no longer needed for the purpose of checking the DBS, and must not be kept permanently anywhere outside official CCiW filing systems and databases.

-* The DBS Officer should liaise with the CCiW webmaster to improve processes so that as far as possible they do not need to store sensitive information.
+* You should liaise with the CCiW webmaster to improve processes so that as far as possible they do not need to store sensitive information.

 * No information about the contents of CRB results should be communicated to other people not mentioned in this manual, except where required by law.